As you already know, the modern Architect can’t be separated from his software. This is a list of 6 awesome software every architect must-have.

 Often to enhance the quality of rendering you can use either independent rendering software or a plugin.

 A plugin is a software component that adds a specific feature to an existing third-party computer program.

 An example of a Plugin is Vray.
 Vray is produced by Chaos Group and is supported by Revit, Sketchup, 3ds Max, Maya, Rhinoceros and much other third-party software.

 Vray produces quick photo-realistic renderings, walkthroughs and animations.
 It is the choice of many architects.

 For quality, fast and easy architectural visualization and walkthroughs, architects should stick with Vray as it works as a plugin for either Sketchup, Revit or Archicad and guarantees very superior quality renderings.

 Others include Lumion, 3ds max, unreal engine etc. While Lumion is an architectural visualization software, 3ds max and Unreal Engine are professional software used by other industry professionals.

-Lumion is a 3D architectural visualization software used to create 3D environment and subsequently stunning visualization and walkthroughs.
+Lumion is a 3D architectural visualization software used to create 3D environments and subsequently stunning visualization and walkthroughs.